 In broad terms, the regressions are rather similar to each other and also to the regression for total consumption, shown in Table 2.
 In detail, intertemporal dependence of "own consumption", both backward and forward, is large and significant (both coefficients range from 0.4 to 0.51), indicating again rational addiction.
-Estimated price elasticities take plausible values, though here we see some differences among the products: all coefficients are statistically significant but close to 0 for cut-tobacco and snuff, higher for cigars and cigarettes.24 These differences among the products are reflected in the differences in income elasticities.
-As the first columns in Table 3 show, this is positive for cigars and cigarettes, and effectively 0 for snuff and cut tobacco.
+Estimated price elasticities take plausible values, though here we see some differences among the products: all coefficients are statistically significant but close to 0 for cut-tobacco and snuff, higher for cigars and cigarettes.27 These differences among the products are reflected in the differences in income elasticities.
+As the first GMM-columns in Table 3 show, this is positive for cigars and cigarettes, and effectively 0 for snuff and cut tobacco.
 A tentative interpretation here is that cigars and cigarettes were a normal good, higher income and price decreases both leading to higher consumption.
 By contrast, snuff and fine-cut tobacco appear "necessities" of life, with their consumption determined by patterns of addiction, adjusting very sluggishly to exogenous changes.
-This of course tallies with the life-style image one associates to cigar smoking and, at the time, to the cigarettes, whose novelty might have been seen, in contrast to the more traditional, and rural, snuff and fine-cut tobacco, as a sign of being in step with the times.
-Given the positive sign associated, in the regression for the whole period, in the first column, with the effect of illiteracy on the consumption of cigars and cigarettes, one would infer that this was more the case in relatively uneducated provinces.
-Seen in conjunction, Table 2 and Table 3 suggest that the positive income elasticity, the negative price elasticity, and the negative education elasticity of aggregate tobacco consumption are in fact driven in the main by the demand for cigars and for cigarettes.
+This of course tallies with the life-style image one associates to cigar smoking and, at the time, to cigarettes, whose novelty might have been seen, in contrast to the more traditional, and rural, snuff and fine-cut tobacco, as a sign of being in step with the times.
+Given the positive sign associated, in the first column, with the effect of illiteracy on the consumption of cigars and cigarettes, one would infer that this was more the case in relatively uneducated provinces.